riesacassano/Scramble_Music/readme.md

 ## Analysis order

-Data processing scripts (described above) need to be run prior to any of the analysis notebooks described below.
+Data processing scripts (described above, stored in `analysis/data_processing/`) need to be run prior to any of the analysis notebooks described below.

 Each analysis notebook (`.Rmd` files) are meant to stand on their own, so they can be run in any order.
 However, (E3 exception)

 ## Experiment 1 (Memory)

+`analysis/E1_memory.Rmd`

 Figure 2A